Last updated 10 June 2020

 The Mekong Delta is made up of hundreds of waterways.
 My decision to escape Saigon for a few days and experience life on one of them was a good one.
 The Nguyen Shack is off the beaten track and the food and accommodation are basic – but if you’re looking for a genuine Vietnamese experience, this is the place to find it.
 The tofu is amazing – unlike any tofu I’ve tried before.
 And don’t worry about the mosquitoes – bug spray sorts them out.

-Note: I travelled independently and was not paid or sponsored for this post.
-The opinions expressed are mine alone.
+Disclaimer: I travelled independently and was not paid or sponsored for this post.
+All opinions expressed are mine.